Frank N. Edmonds, Jr. Memorial Fellowship

 The Frank N. Edmonds, Jr. Memorial Fellowship was established by the Board of Regents of The University of Texas System on February 11, 1993, for the benefit of the College of Natural Sciences.
 Gift funds were provided by friends and colleagues of Austin, Texas.
 The endowment honors Dr. Frank N. Edmonds, Jr. of Austin, Texas.

 Frank Norman Edmonds, Jr. graduated with a BS degree in physics from Princeton University in 1941.
 He served as Captain in the US Air Corp from 1941-45.
 After the war, he resumed his academic studies at the University of Chicago and graduated in 1949 with a PhD in Astronomy.

 Edmonds made significant contributions to the development of the Astronomy Department during his 32 years of service.
-He created the position of Graduate Advisor and Chair of the Graduate Studies Committee in 1960, and he served in that position for over 20 years.
-Edmonds also extended his service and vision beyond astronomy and participated in the administration of UT Austin as a member of numerous committees.
+For 20 years he served as Graduate Advisor and Chair of the Graduate Studies Committee, a position he created in 1960.
+He defined service and extended his professional vision beyond astronomy, attending to the administration of UT Austin as a member of numerous committees.

-Edmonds held his professorship until his deteriorating health compelled him to take an early retirement in 1984.
-Upon his retirement, the Regents of The University of Texas at Austin created the Frank N. Edmonds, Jr. Regents Professorship in Astronomy in recognition of his achievements and services to the Astronomy Department and the University.
+Edmonds held his professorship until deteriorating health compelled him to take an early retirement in 1984.
+On that occasion, the Regents of The University of Texas at Austin created this professorship to honor his achievements and distinguished service to the Astronomy Department and the University.

 Edmonds married Joan Mary McKinney in 1945 and the couple had two children, Cynthia Ann Torkelsen and Christopher Norman Edmonds.
 He died in Austin on September 3, 1986.

-Mrs. Edmonds reflects that there is no more fitting memorial than this legacy endowment for her husband.
+Mrs. Edmonds reflected that there is no more fitting memorial than this legacy endowment for her husband.
 He loved every minute of his teaching career.

 Revised on April 2018